Davospike/segpSPA/The_Process/SystemImplementation.md

 For the front end, the focus was taking onboard the feedback obtained from the SurveyMonkey questionnaire that was previously sent round based off the initial paper prototype.
 The feedback proved to be useful, especially points focussed around UI and UX, such as the navigation being intuitive and consistent, colour scheme and suggestions for a social sharing feature.
 As well as taking onboard UX and UI feedback, we also received reasurring feedback that the idea was liked by respondents and that they were interested to use the webpage and take the quiz.
 With this feedback, we also made our first interactive wireframe.

-As our first real coding sprint, we experienced some implementation issues on the backend.
-We were previously using proxy data for testing the backend, but now that we were trying to make the backend utilise MongoDB, storing the data caused some trouble.
+As our first real coding sprint, we experienced some implementation issues on the back-end.
+We were previously using proxy data for testing the back-end, but now that we were trying to make the backend utilise MongoDB, storing the data caused some trouble.
 On reflection, however, it proved a useful learning experience.

 | Stakeholders            | Updated Use Case        |
 | ------------------------| ------------------------|